-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a direct, scheduled Icelandair flight to Reykjavik.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Reykjavik.
 On arrival, you are met and transfer to embark MS Ocean Diamond (3T), with time to settle in before dinner tonight, as our journey begins.

 Day 2 - Vestmannaeyjar

 Located off Iceland’s south coast, the Westman Islands were formed by submarine volcanic eruptions around 10,000 years ago.
 Surtsey Island emerged from the sea in 1963 and is one the youngest land masses on earth.
 We’ll go ashore on Heimaey, the only inhabited island, where half-buried houses remain from a violent 1973 eruption.

 Day 3 - At sea

 Today we sail across the Denmark Strait towards Greenland, following the same maritime route used by Norse settlers more than 900 years ago.
 Fascinating presentations by the Expedition Team members will be available, to prepare for your visit to Greenland.
 Or choose to just relax and watch for whales, dolphins and seabirds from the deck.